A polynomial GCD certificate for exact flat bands in finite-range Bloch Hamiltonians: Polynomial GCD certificate from the characteristic polynomial

-Throughout this paper, let $L$ be a translationally invariant, $d$-dimensional, discrete lattice with a tight-binding Hamiltonian, which assumes its physics is dominated by short-range hopping. $L$ has a flat band if it has one or more strictly dispersionless bands in its Bloch spectrum, whose energy eigenstate is independent of the wave vector~$\mathbf{k}$ as it scans the Brillouin zone.
+Let \(L\) be a translationally invariant, \(d\)-dimensional lattice with \(n\) orbitals or sites per unit cell and finite-range hopping.
+We say that \(L\) has a flat band at energy \(\lambda_0\) if \(\lambda_0\) is an eigenvalue of the Bloch Hamiltonian for every wave vector in the Brillouin zone.
+Thus the energy eigenvalue, not necessarily the eigenvector, is independent of momentum.

-Let $a_1,\dots,a_d$ be the primitive lattice vectors of~$L$, and let $M$ be the set of all tuples $\mathbf{m}=(m_1,\dots,m_d)\neq(0,\dots,0)$ such that $L$ contains a nonzero hopping between a site in a unit cell and a site in the cell translated by $\sum_{j=1}^d m_ja_j$.
-If $A$ describes onsite energies and couplings within the unit cell, while $A_{\mathbf{m}}$ denotes hopping amplitudes from the elements of a unit cell to the elements of the cell translated by $\sum_j m_ja_j$, the Bloch Hamiltonian of~$L$ then reads